c3lang/c3-web/src/content/docs/Generic Programming/operator-overloading.md

 }
 ```

-## Operator overloading for == and !=
+## Operator overloading for `==` and `!=`

-Overloading == and != is, like for arithmetics, only allowed on user defined types.
-If one is defined, the other is also implicitly defined.
+Overloading `==` and `!=` is, like overloading arithmetic operators, only allowed on user-defined types.
+If one of `==` or `!=` is defined, the other is also implicitly defined.

 :::note

 **Some words of caution**

 Operator overloading should always be written to behave in the same manner
-as with builtin types. `+` should be used for addition, not concatenation.
-`<<` should be used for left bitshift, not to append values to an array
-or print things to stdout.
+as the operators behave when used with builtin types.
+For example: `+` should be used for addition, not concatenation. `<<` should be used for left bitshift, not to append values to an array or print things to `stdout`.

 Violating the expected behaviour of operators is why operator overloading
 is often frowned upon despite its usefulness.
 Operator overloading that
-follows expectation can make the code clearer and easier to read.
+follows expectations can make the code clearer and easier to read.
 Violating
 expectations on the other hand obfuscates the code and makes it harder to
+read and understand and hence also harder to safely share and reuse.
+It is
-share.
-It is bad style and poor taste.
+bad style and poor taste.
 :::